 A tiny Lazy Load script for WordPress without using jQuery or others libraries.
 Lazy load is a method of delaying presentation of non-critical images that are “below the fold.”
 This technique buys seconds of faster perceived load time.
 Rocket Lazy Load automates everything.

 This tiny script (less than 2k!) displays all images in a post or widget, thumbnails, avatars and emoticons as users scroll down your site.
-It doesn’t come with any options or customizations, just install and activate this plugin and let it do it’s thing.
+It doesn’t come with any options or customization, just install and activate this plugin and let it do it’s thing.

 9WP Super Simple Speed

 No configuration needed.
 Uses GZIP compression, leverages browser caching, includes automatic hot-link protection and more.
 There is some redundancy with Autoptimize and Far-Futures plugin features.
-But there is no conflict and it finished off a few hard to remove speed bumps.
+But there is no conflict and it finishes off a few hard to remove speed bumps.

 LOOKING FOR A NEW THEME FOR 2021?
 Get speed.